-- 10. The Tournament Organiser should make every endeavour to ensure that: - Supplementary Regulations, where relevant, are promulgated in adequate time for the information of Contestants; - the Master Points for the Tournament are sent to the Secretary of NZ Bridge within 1 week of completion of the Tournament;
+- 10. The Tournament Organiser should make every endeavour to ensure that: - Supplementary Regulations, where relevant, are promulgated in adequate time for the information of Contestants; - the results are uploaded to the NZ Bridge website immediately following completion of the event to allow allocation of Masterpoints; - the results of the Tournament are posted on the appropriate website/s within 2 days of the completion of the Tournament;

-- the results of the Tournament are posted on the appropriate website/s within 2 days of the completion of the Tournament; - records of the format, budget and attendance are kept for future use by incoming Match Committees; - a checklist for Tournament preparation is developed, used and updated as necessary.
+- records of the format, budget and attendance are kept for future use by incoming Match Committees; - a checklist for Tournament preparation is developed, used and updated as necessary.